serverlessresearch/srk/README.md

 readily hackable versions of cloud functions or cloud object storage.
 SRK also plans to include common benchmarks and operational tools, so that launching and evaluating a multi-tenant serverless service is quick and easy.

+## Configuration
+SRK comes with a default set of parameters in 'srk/configs/srk.yaml'.
+To get started, you will need to add configuration information for your desired provider.
+Copy the default config to 'srk/configs/user/srk.yaml' and edit as needed before proceeding.

 ## Build
 To build this project, just run: